 The Company is exposed to gains and losses resulting from fluctuations in foreign currency exchange rates attributable to inventory purchases denominated in a foreign currency.
-Specifically, our Canadian subsidiary's functional currency is the Canadian dollar, but it purchases inventory from suppliers in U.S. dollars.
-In order to mitigate the variability of cash flows associated with certain of these forecasted inventory purchases, we enter, from time-to-time, into foreign exchange forward contracts.
+Specifically, the Company's Canadian subsidiary's functional currency is the Canadian dollar, but it purchases inventory from suppliers in U.S. dollars.
+In order to mitigate the variability of cash flows associated with certain of these forecasted inventory purchases, the Company enters, from time to time, into foreign exchange forward contracts.
 These contracts typically mature within 12 months.
-We do not use forward contracts to engage in currency speculation, and we do not enter into derivative financial instruments for trading purposes.
+The Company does not use forward contracts to engage in currency speculation, and it does not enter into derivative financial instruments for trading purposes.